Terabyte-Scale Analytics in the Blink of an Eye: Performance Sensitivity

 \subsection{Uniform vs Skewed inputs}

-As noted in prior work~\cite{jcc}, the TPC-H dataset has a largely uniform distribution of data values to table keys.
+The TPC-H dataset has a largely uniform distribution of data values to table keys~\cite{jcc}.
 This leads to the partitioned table sizes on the different GPUs being largely similar.
 To test scenarios involving skewed data, we use the JCC-H dataset with the TPC-H queries.
-This is feasible since the database schema remains the same, and JCC-H is designed to be a drop-in replacement for TPC-H. Using the same queries allows for a side-by-side comparison with TPC-H results.
+This is feasible since the database schema remains the same, and JCC-H is designed to be a drop-in replacement for TPC-H.

-Figure~\ref{fig:mem_util_tpch_vs_jcch_peak} shows the distribution of per-GPU peak memory occupancies of 21 queries\footnote{We exclude Q18 since it currently produces incorrect results for JCC-H.} for SF=1000 with $V=5$.
+\textbf{Memory utilization and message sizes.} Figure~\ref{fig:mem_util_tpch_vs_jcch_peak} shows the distribution of per-GPU peak memory occupancies of 21 queries\footnote{We exclude Q18 since it currently produces incorrect results for JCC-H. } for SF=1000 with $V=5$.
 In contrast, we also show the distribution for these 21 queries on TPC-H for $V=5$.
-The imbalance caused by the data skew results in more HBM being used on some GPU while some other GPU's HBM remains under-utilized.
-The 80$^{\text{th}}$ percentile and the max. peak memory used are 46.8 and 56.9 GiB respectively for JCC-H but 14.5 GiB and 21.8 GiB for TPC-H 1TB.
+The imbalance caused by the data skew results in more HBM being used on some GPUs, while some other GPUs' HBM remains under-utilized.
+The 80$^{\text{th}}$ percentile and the max. peak memory used are 46.8 and 56.9 GiB, respectively, for JCC-H, but 14.5 GiB and 21.8 GiB for TPC-H 1TB.
 In Figure~\ref{fig:mem_util_tpch_vs_jcch_std}, we show the imbalance of memory utilization among GPUs.
 For each query, we calculate the standard deviation of all GPUs' memory utilization and report the average of all queries.
 The results indicate that JCC-H causes a severely uneven workload distribution among GPUs.
 A query fails if the memory required exceeds the available HBM capacity on even a single GPU.
 The A100/H100 clusters need $V\geq 5$ to run these queries, while the MI300X cluster needs $V\geq 3$.
 In terms of the message size distribution (not shown), JCC-H 1 TB has a much longer tail than TPC-H 1 TB for the shuffle, whereas the two benchmarks have very similar distributions for the broadcast.
 The max. message size in broadcast operation for both benchmarks is 38.7 MiB.
 In contrast, the max. message size in the shuffle operation is 244 MiB and 10 MiB for JCC-H and TPC-H, respectively.